MarkZaidi/Spatial-Biology-Benchmark/README.md

 `Build time: 2023-10-07, 11:08` - build time of QuPath build

 `Cell Count Verification: PASS` - a sort of "cellular checksum" which is set to `PASS` if the number of detected cells matches what's expected.

+## Installation
+1. Build QuPath from source, with CUDA if you have a CUDA-compatible GPU (most modern Nvidia GPUs), as outlined here: https://qupath.readthedocs.io/en/stable/docs/reference/building.html.
+Tested with 0.5.0-rc1.
+2. Download and install StarDist Extension for QuPath: https://github.com/qupath/qupath-extension-stardist.
+Tested with 0.4.0.
+3.